 Single Point of Access (SPA) team

 Achieving for Children's Single Point of Access (SPA) allows professionals and/or families to refer a child, young person or parent/carer that needs support in some way by contacting our SPA Team.
-Referral is made by telephone or e-mail via the Kingston or Richmond Council websites.
+Referral is made by telephone or secure form via the Kingston or Richmond Council websites.

 You can tell us about a child, young person or parent/carer that needs support in some way by contacting the SPA Team.
 You may be concerned about the child's developmental needs, issues that the parent or carer is experiencing, or you may suspect a child is being neglected or subjected to physical, sexual, or emotional abuse.